bcgov/platform-developer-docs/start-working-in-bcgov-github-organization.md

 ---
 title: Start working in the BCGov GitHub organization

+slug: start-working-in-bcgov-github-organization

 description: Learn more about operating, and possibly maintaining, a GitHub Repository in Gov.

 keywords: open source, GitHub, GitHub management, repository, repository management

-page purpose: Describes the different ways a user might want to use or maintain and GitHub project and the requirements
+page_purpose: Describes the different ways a user might want to use or maintain and GitHub project and the requirements

 audience: developer

 author: Jonathan Bond

-content owner: Shelly Han
+content_owner: Shelly Han
 ---

 # Start working in the BCGov GitHub organization